The ability to transfer your property tax to a new home is a major reason the 55+ homeowner can afford to move.

 Before we go any further, it is important that you click on this link to the Prop 60/90 information page at the California State Board of Equalization and verify your situation to the facts listed.
 I’d hate for you to get the facts incorrect!

-This means we lowered the monthly cost of our new home by over $600.
+We lowered the monthly cost of our new home by over $600 by transferring our property tax

 This is NOT chump change!